hmecouch/NYC_Crime_Analysis/README.md

 ### Conclusion:
 In conclusion, the analysis showed that an RFC model trained on demographic features of NYC arrestees from 2017-2021 was able to predict whether an arrest resulted in a misdemeanor or a felony with an accuracy score of 0.62.
 However, the model had difficulty distinguishing between these two classes, indicating that further analysis and experimentation may be necessary to improve its performance and gain a more nuanced understanding of the factors that contribute to arrest outcomes in NYC.

-## Database

-A PostgreSQL relational database was utilized for data storage due to its ability to easily establish connections between various tables and generate results that can answer questions.
-Additionally, the unchanging nature of the database enables it to be seamlessly integrated with Pandas for executing ETL processes.